What is an air waybill (AWB)?

 Air waybill vs bill of lading

-The AWB is specifically used for air transport, acting as a non-negotiable contract between the shipper and the airline.
-It provides details about the shipment and facilitates tracking and customs clearance.
+Both the AWB and B/L are very significant shipping documents, although for different reasons.
+The AWB applies solely to air transportation.
+An AWB is a sort of non-negotiable contract between the shipper and the airline.
+It contains detailed information about the shipment and aids in tracking the consignment and its customs clearance.

-In contrast, a bill of lading is commonly used in ocean freight and can be negotiable or non-negotiable.
-It serves as a receipt for the goods and a document of title, allowing the holder to claim the cargo at the destination.
+While a bill of lading is commonly used in ocean freight, it can either be order bill of lading-negotiable or straight bill of lading-non-negotiable.
+It acts like a receipt for the goods taken in by the carrier and is also a document of title, which enables any holder of it to claim the cargo upon its arrival at the destination.

 Conclusion